skyvers/skyve-dev-guide/_pages/appendix-installing-and-configuring.md

 Restart Wildfly so the changes take effect.

-You can then use the browser on your mobile device to connect to the local Skyve instance using the ural:
+You can then use the browser on your mobile device to connect to the local Skyve instance using the URL:

 ```
 http://192.168.43.182:8080/myapp